QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 comprehensively understand and predict the innovation diffusion dynamics in complex market environments.

-The following are our research proposals:
+And the following are our research proposals:

 + Study on the relationship between the probability distribution of individual acceptance of new products in the market and the product diffusion rate: Explore